artemrad/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/device_global/README.md

 # `device_global`
-This FPGA tutorial explains how to use `device_global` class as a way of keeping state between multiple kernel invocations.
+This FPGA tutorial explains how to use `device_global` class as a way of keeping a state between multiple invocations of a kernel.

 | Optimized for                     | Description
 |:---                                 |:---